"Just Spoke to Her": Midstream College Grieves Grade 11 Learner Cassidy Naicker after Sudden Death

 Western Cape rugby player Chad Steyn dies in a tragic motorcycle crash, leaving the community heartbroken

 Reactions to the school's announcement were marked by grief.
-Many expressed their heartbreak for the Naicker family with heartfelt messages.
+People expressed their heartbreak for the Naicker family with heartfelt messages.
 The comments underscored the tight-knit nature of the Midstream College community.
 Families and staff members shared their fond memories of Cassidy.
 Read the comments below:

 Source: UGC